Coronavirus (covid-19) update - 18 June 2020

 Focusing on the health and wellbeing of everyone is our top priority.

-People who are able to access our parks are welcome to visit as part of their daily exercise but we are asking that social distancing guidelines are followed at all times, staying two metres apart from others and keeping dogs on leads.
+People who are able to access our parks are welcome to visit but we are asking that social distancing guidelines are followed at all times, staying two metres apart from others and keeping dogs on leads.

 Our number one priority is to keeping people safe.
 To help ensure this, we are reducing our capacity in car parks, installing additional signage and increasing the presence of wardens and rangers on site.
 Ticket machines are regularly sanitised but we ask that you use contactless payment where possible and follow Government hygiene recommendations - using gloves for shared surfaces e.g ticket machines and regularly sanitising hands.